laminas/laminas-filter/docs/book/standard-filters.md

 ## Callback

-This filter allows you to use own methods in conjunction with `Zend\Filter`.
+This filter allows you to use own methods in conjunction with `Laminas\Filter`.
 You don't have to create a new filter when you already have a method which does the job.

 ### Supported Options

-The following options are supported for `Zend\Filter\Callback`:
+The following options are supported for `Laminas\Filter\Callback`:

 - `callback`: This sets the callback which should be used.
 - `callback_params`: This property sets the options which are used when the